tranqv/GCOM-2021-0117/README.md

   All programs perform Procedure (P) of the manuscript.

-  Please read comments inside the codes to gain informations and check with output to the screen.
+  Please read comments inside the codes to gain informations and check with output to the screen when executing.

   We can use **main.py** to check if the codes works properly or not by:
   + setting the value of **lmax** moderately, e.g. **lmax = 5**, and